 There are quite a few hardware-intensive games available for mobile players today that would put an older gaming PC to shame.
 Here are some that will make even the latest flagships do some serious work for their pay.

 One might assume sports games, especially soccer games, are very demanding on the CPU and the GPU of a smartphone, considering the fast-paced action on the screen and the many objects (virtual players) moving around.
 The pressure on soccer games to perform great on all phones is, in turn, pretty high.
-After all, soccer is the most popular sport in the world, the globe’s top sports gambling market, and the one with the most fans (with most of them probably running at least a few soccer games on their phones).
+After all, soccer is the most popular sport in the world, and the one with the most fans (with most of them probably running at least a few soccer games on their phones).
 Thus, pretty much all soccer-inspired mobile games are well-optimized and running smoothly on most hardware.

 Racing games, in turn, are all about the experience – and the looks.
 There are already quite a few amazing and hardware-hungry games out there but there is one that will likely stand out: Forza Street, currently under development for Android.
 One of the famous and beautiful “Forza” series, it will finally bring high-profile racing simulators into our pockets, amazing us at the same time with its visuals.
 The PC and console version of the game was released this April, with the mobile versions coming later this year.
 If it will be anything close to the desktop version, it will blow every player away – and it will put the hardware of the phones to the text.
 And those who don’t want to wait to put your phones’ hardware to the test you can download Asphalt 9: Legends, a game that will truly be a feast for your eyes.
 Your phone will, in turn, probably hate you for it.